 5. Robert Morris University

-Robert Morris University is an AACSB-Accredited institution that currently enrolls over 5,400 undergraduate and graduate students from 47 states and 39 nations.
+Robert Morris University is an AACSB-accredited institution that currently enrolls over 5,400 undergraduate and graduate students from 47 states and 39 nations.
 It offers an Online MBA that is specifically designed to fit the active and busy lifestyle of young professionals.
 Its MBA program focuses on providing experiential learning, internships, and networking opportunities.

 RMU’s Online MBA is built on the same curriculum and delivered by the same faculty as its campus MBA.
 Course materials are available 24 hours a day, seven days a week.
-The program has a total of 36 credits, consisting of 27 core MBA credits and nine elective credits.
+The program has 36 credits, consisting of 27 core MBA credits and nine elective credits.
 The degree can be earned in as little as 24 months.

 Standard Courses (27 credits) – Economics Foundations for Decision-Making, International Business, Legal Issues of Executive Management, Managerial Accounting, Managerial/Corporate Finance, Marketing Management, Operations Management, Organizational Behavior, Strategic Management.